mukherjee07/gc_mpnn/README.md

 ## Overview

-This repository contains machine learning surrogate models and reinforcement learning codes for polymer property prediction.
-The models include **GC-MPNN** (Graph Convolution Message Passing Neural Network) and **OHE-MPNN** (One-Hot Encoding MPNN), along with single- and multi-objective reinforcement learning pipelines.
+This repository contains machine learning model: **GC-MPNN** (Graph Convolution Message Passing Neural Network).

 All code has been developed within the `poly_net` conda environment.